4.5 564 Google reviews

 • Prenatal exposures (maternal infections, malnutrition, or high stress levels).

-• Psychosocial stressors (childhood trauma, prolonged emotional distress).
+• Psychosocial stressors like childhood trauma and prolonged emotional distress.

 • Substance use, especially cannabis, hallucinogens, and stimulants, may induce psychotic episodes.

-Early intervention and schizophrenia treatments, including medication and therapy, can help manage symptoms and improve long-term outcomes.
+Early intervention and schizophrenia treatments, including medication and therapy, can help manage symptoms and improve long-term schizophrenia care plan development.

 Risk Factors of Schizophrenia